Maralbyek/BurpSuite-usage-/XSS (Cross Site Scripting)/README.md

-# Yet to be explain further within few days
+# Yet to be explained further within few days